Marcelino Teodoro: Suspension

 Ronnie (left) and Rommel Acuña (right) in 2025, shortly before being sworn in as acting vice mayor and acting mayor respectively.

 On April 26, 2024, Sofronio Dulay, a college professor and former mayoral candidate, filed a technical malversation complaint against Teodoro and three other Marikina officials for allegedly misusing in PhilHealth funds allocated for health system enhancements under the Universal Health Care Act; his complaint was accepted by the Office of the Ombudsman in August 2024.

 On March 25, 2025, the Office of the Ombudsman suspended Teodoro, along with several members of his administration, for six months as part of an investigation into the complaint.
 Teodoro's camp condemned the suspension as "a broader effort to derail" his coalition's campaign.
 Teodoro himself condemned the suspension as being "politically motivated", saying that it was meant to block his candidacy in the House of Representatives for the 2025 election.

-The Mayors for Good Governance urged the office to conduct a "just and transparent investigation" on the complaint against Teodoro.
-In response to the suspension order, the DILG appointed twin councilors Rommel and Ronnie Acuña as acting mayor and vice mayor, respectively, to ensure the continuity of government operations during the suspension, until the term ended on June 30, 2025.
+The mayoral organization Mayors for Good Governance, which Teodoro is a member of, urged the office to conduct a "just and transparent investigation" on the complaint against Teodoro.
+In response to the suspension order, the DILG appointed twin councilors Rommel and Ronnie Acuña as acting mayor and vice mayor respectively to ensure the continuity of government operations during the suspension.